Learn Krmx

 Event Based

-An overview of all available events on the server side of Krmx: listen, join, link, message, unlink, leave, and close.
-(TODO: add link to the Krmx server payloads of these events once that documentation is written.)
+Events describe the lifecycle of a Krmx application.
+The image provides an overview of all available events on the server side of Krmx: listen, join, link, message, unlink, leave, and close.

 The 'join', 'link', 'unlink', and 'leave' events are propagated to all clients.
-This ensure that all clients are aware which (other)user sessions are participating in the server and which of these users are currently linked to a connection.
+This ensures that all clients are aware which users are known to the server and which of these users are currently linked to a connection.
+You can find more information about event API in the Krmx API documentation.

 1. listen event